Cardamom Mountains jar burials: Khnorng Sroal

 Khnorng Sroal is found on the side of a lightly wooded hill and it consists of a rock ledge that point south.
 Beavan et al. explored this site and found well preserved bones from multiple skeletons in three Maenam Noi jars.
 The bones found were one rib and two skulls.
 They also found a couple Maenam Noi jar bases, as well as other types of broken pottery.
 Using the bones they found in the jars, Beavan et al. used isotope-ratio mass spectrometry and radiocarbon dating to estimate the age of the bones, and thus the site.
 The results placed Khnorng Sroal in use from approximately 1430 to 1650 AD.
 This date range is supported by the grave goods found with the remains that were dated to the 1300s to 1500s.
 Beavan et al. were able to glean additional information about the people that once used the site.
 Nitrogen-15 and sulfur-34 isotope analyses were used to conclude that the people that inhabited this site ate mainly inland food.

 Damnak Samdech

-Damnak Samdech is a small, lightly researched site that's in a densely wooded region of the Cardamom Mountains.
-There's only four wooden coffins at this site, and the only jars found were not used for burials.
-Additionally, there were some other traded ceramics found here.
+Damnak Samdech is a small, lightly researched site in a densely wooded region of the Cardamom Mountains.
+There are only four wooden coffins at this site, and the only jars found were not used for burials.
+There were also some other traded ceramics found here.
 Research at this site is made difficult by the small number of burials, as well as how degraded the wooden coffins are.
 The coffins have faced weathering and termites which has made the preservation of human remains difficult.
 Carbon-14 dating was done on a molar from a mandible in one of the coffins and the resulting age range of 1400-1600 AD is in line with the other sites.